Adore2113/MarsHSim/docs/dev_log.md

     ♡ I've used dust and storm as the same thing in the file, hopefully that isn't confusing for anyone checking it out, I might change this even though the storms on Mars are dust storms

-    ♡ I've decided to make a seperate file that updates the probability/prediction logicm like the chances of a sotrm today, thermal issues, ect.
+    ♡ I've decided to make a seperate file that updates the probability/prediction logicm like the chances of a sotrm today, thermal issues, etc.

     ♡ keeping events.py for when I add in Murphy's Law disasters